 Don’t assume it’s just innocent teenage girls being ripped off—the internet is chock-full of horror stories written by brides-to-be who hoped to save on their wedding dress by buying a knock off design.

 When you consider that even bargain basement-priced wedding dresses are close to $1000, while more desirable designer gowns often cost upwards of $3000, it’s easy to understand the appeal of fake designer wedding dress websites.

 Want a refund?
 Forget about it.
 These dress scam websites are often located overseas in China, meaning that consumers lose any potential leverage from filing a complaint.

 Prom and wedding dress scam websites don’t just fall short of delivering the product that was advertised—sometimes they fail to deliver at all, just stealing shopper’s money and shutting the website down when there are too many angry customers.

-How Bad Can Knock Off Prom & Wedding Dresses Really Be?
+How Bad Can a Fake Designer Dress Really Be?